saikrishna197/DSInterviewPrep/sql_queries.md

 It is important to note that when using joins, you should always include a condition in the ON clause to specify how the tables are related, otherwise you'll get cartesian product of the two tables.

+SQL window functions, also known as analytic functions, allow you to perform calculations on sets of data within a query.
+Window functions operate on a set of rows called a "window" and return a single value for each row in the result set.
+Some common window functions include:

+ROW_NUMBER(): assigns a unique number to each row within the result set, based on the order specified in the ORDER BY clause.

+Example:
+SELECT ROW_NUMBER() OVER (ORDER BY salary DESC) AS rank, first_name, last_name, salary FROM employees;

+RANK(): assigns a rank to each row within the result set, based on the order specified in the ORDER BY clause.
+Rows with the same value will receive the same rank.

+Example:
+SELECT RANK() OVER (ORDER BY salary DESC) AS rank, first_name, last_name, salary FROM employees;

+DENSE_RANK(): assigns a rank to each row within the result set, based on the order specified in the ORDER BY clause.
+Rows with the same value will receive the same rank, and there will be no gaps in the ranking.

+Example:
+SELECT DENSE_RANK() OVER (ORDER BY salary DESC) AS rank, first_name, last_name, salary FROM employees;

+NTILE(n): assigns a group number (from 1 to n) to each row within the result set, based on the order specified in the ORDER BY clause.
+It is used to divide the result set into n number of groups or "tiles".

+Example:
+SELECT NTILE(4) OVER (ORDER BY salary DESC) AS quartile, first_name, last_name, salary FROM employees;

+SUM() or COUNT() or AVG(): allows you to perform calculations on a set of rows, using the OVER() clause to specify the window or range of rows to include in the calculation.

+Example:
+SELECT first_name, last_name, salary, SUM(salary) OVER (PARTITION BY department) AS department_total
+FROM employees;

+It is important to note that window functions are applied after the WHERE and JOIN clauses, but before the GROUP BY and HAVING clauses.
+So the result set after window functions are applied will be used for these clauses.